News and blog

 Monitor assignment of secure access controls

-Almost all compliance mandates start with putting protection in place around files containing sensitive data.
+Almost all compliance mandates start by implementing protection for files containing sensitive data.
 Questions you may ask:

-• Are the correct permissions assigned for the job role?
+• Are the correct permissions assigned based on users' job roles?

-• Are the users attempting to make changes that they are allowed to do so?
+• Are the users making changes that they are allowed to make?

-Compliance is a continual journey where IT must ensure their environment adheres to certain regulations.
-Your security team should have continuous visibility of who is accessing files, when, and from where.
+Compliance is a continuous journey in which you must ensure your environment complies with regulations.
+Your security team must have visibility of who is accessing files, when, and from where.
 Having this information in real-time is paramount to remaining vigilant against inappropriate access by malicious insiders and external attackers.

 Measure access control strength

-It’s unfortunate but common for IT to allow Active Directory to evolve organically.
-Group memberships are rarely attested to, let alone permissions and nested group memberships checked, resulting in users having over-permissions and having access to data they should not have.
+Unfortunately, it’s common for IT teams to let Active Directory evolve organically.
+Group memberships are rarely audited, let alone permissions and nested group memberships, resulting in users having permission to access data they should not have.

 Detect breaches

-While organizations want to avoid a data breach (and, therefore, a compliance breach), it remains a possibility.
-Thankfully, as long as the data resides on a Windows file server, there will be definite indicators.
-If your logging setup is correct, you should be able to discover abnormalities in file activity, like non-standard access times or large amounts of data accessed in a short period.
+While organizations want to avoid a data breach and, therefore, a compliance violation, the possibility remains.
+Thankfully, as long as you’re monitoring your Windows file server, there will be definite indicators.
+If you have file access auditing configured correctly, you should be able to detect abnormalities, such as file access during irregular times or large amounts of data copied in a short period.

-There are two simple things you need to do in Windows.
+There are two simple things you need to do in Windows to enable file access auditing:

-• Enable Audit Object Access via a Group Policy Object
+• Configure the Audit Object Access policy via Group Policy.

-• Enable file auditing on a file or folder you want to monitor
+• Configure file auditing on the file or folder you want to monitor.

 enabling audit object access